 - (1) Section 15(2) to (4) does not apply to a regulation under section 15(1) fixing the levies, administration fee and insurance premiums for an assessment period starting before 30 June 1999. - (2) A regulation mentioned in subsection (1) is valid even though no recommendations are made to the Minister under section 12(2) for the assessment period to which the regulation relates.

-Division 3 Provisions for Motor Accident Insurance Amendment Act 2000 relevant amendment means an amendment to this Act made by the Motor Accident Insurance Amendment Act 2000.
+Division 3 Provisions for Motor Accident Insurance Amendment Act 2000

 108 Application of amendments made by the Motor Accident Insurance Amendment Act 2000 to motor vehicle accident claims